 So what is “real” Montessori, and who decides?

 There are several affiliation organizations dedicated to teaching and promoting the work of Dr. Maria Montessori.
 While not all of them agree on every detail of the methodology, there are universally agreed-upon tenets for a true Montessori school.

 You may find Montessori schools that claim to be accredited.
 But further review shows they’re certified as a private or charter school within your state.

-To find an authentic Montessori school, try the AMI-USA school locator for a list of AMI accredited schools in the U.S.
+To find authentic and accredited Montessori schools near you, try the AMI-USA school locator for a list of AMI accredited schools in the U.S.

-The AMS find a school link searches the directory of member schools in the U.S. Be sure to check the “accredited schools only” box in the search option.
+The AMS find a school link searches the directory of member schools in the U.S. Pay attention to the pin icons.

 Ask About Montessori Trained Teachers

-Most parents look for dedicated, experienced teaching staff in their school search.
+To find an authentic Montessori school, look for dedicated, experienced teaching staff.
 Montessori experts agree that teachers trained in Montessori methodology for the age group they serve is the single most important component in the success of a school.
-Ideally, teachers are trained in an accredited teacher training program, however many teachers blossom over time under the tutelage of a qualified mentor teacher.
+Ideally, teachers are trained in an accredited Montessori teacher training program.
+However, many teachers blossom over time under the tutelage of a qualified mentor teacher.

 The trained Montessori teacher is the catalyst for everything that flows in the daily life of her students.
-Through careful observation of her class, she is a facilitator of learning through creating an optimal physical environment and providing individualized presentations of age-appropriate learning activities to a diverse group of students is a big part of the magic.
+Through careful observation of her class, she is a facilitator of learning.
+Their creation of an optimal physical environment and individualized presentations of age-appropriate learning activities to a diverse group of students is a big part of the magic.

 The teacher ignites the child’s natural interest in learning as a resource person and guide.
 As a role model of the values that Montessori taught, she emulates lifelong learning, a respect for all life and a sense of stewardship for our shared future.
 Parents should expect to see teachers interact with warmth and patience, treating themselves and each member of the school community with great care.